Intelligent Nation 2015: Opportunities

 The IDA hopes that the iN2015 will help create many opportunities in the infocomm industry of Singapore.
 In the iN2015 website, it is hoped that it will be "transforming lives & businesses", "fueling competitive enterprise", "providing the infrastructure" and "developing human capital".

 Infrastructure

-The master plan's next-generation wireless and wired infrastructure will be delivering more innovative and trusted services.
-Starting with Wireless@SG, the infrastructure will hopefully grow to be ultra-high speed, pervasive and intelligent.
+The master plan details how wired and wireless infrastructure will be developed, starting with Wireless@SG, with the aim of making it ultra-high speed, pervasive and intelligent.

-Labour force

-iN2015 aims to attract and develop an innovative, infocomm-savvy workforce and global infocomm talent for Singapore, to enhance economic competitiveness and the economic growth of Singapore.